jwmathis/task-app/README.md

 This is a simple command-line application for managing tasks, written in Go.
 This app allows you to add, view, update, and delete tasks.
-It uses basic file I/O for data persistence and offers an easy-to-use interface for managing your task list.
+It uses basic file I/O for data persistence and offers an easy-to-use interface for managing your task list from within the command line utility.

 ## Features
 * Add a new task: Add a task with a description using simple commands